Impact: Integrating Learning

 Systems Change Practice

-Our organization is partaking in a joint learning program led by Amanda Rae Storteboom, which is based on an adaptation of Acumen Academy’s excellent Systems Practice course.
-This is helping us develop common language and a shared understanding of the complexity of systems.
+In 2022, our organization took part in a customized joint learning program led by Amanda Rae Storteboom, based on an adaptation of Acumen Academy’s excellent Systems Practice course.
+This helped us develop common language and a shared understanding of the complexity of systems.

 Executive Director Louise Adongo found this research and upon reading it, said, “This resonates so much that I feel like they have peered into our underwear drawer.”